thoughtbot/factory_bot/GETTING_STARTED.md

 end
 ```

-Traits can also be passed in as a list of symbols when you construct an instance from FactoryGirl.
+Traits can also be passed in as a list of symbols when you construct an instance from factory_girl.

 ```ruby
 factory :user do